aledima00/symgp/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).
 Please see the LICENSE file for the full text.

-Additional attribution notices for third-party libraries are provided in the [NOTICE](NOTICE) file.
+Additional attribution notices for third-party libraries are provided in the [NOTICE.md](NOTICE.md) file.